- Personal Injury

 - Success Stories

-Being injured on the job is a terrible situation, but in most cases there are systems in place to rely to help make the situation easier as the employee recovers.
-Unfortunately, there are times when a work related injury is not the fault of a fellow employee or the employer.
-In these cases the work related injury is caused by a third party.
+Being injured on the job is a terrible situation, but in most cases, there are systems in place to rely on to help make the situation easier as the employee recovers.
+Unfortunately, there are times when a work-related injury is not the fault of a fellow employee or the employer.
+In these cases, the work-related injury is caused by a third party.

 Call a Glendale workplace injury lawyer at (623) 847-7117 and schedule a free consultation to see what we can do for you.

 Many people are tempted to take a settlement offer after an accidental injury.
 The truth is, these settlements are often many times less than what the injury is worth or even what it will take to return to a normal life after an accident.
 Hiring a lawyer and fighting for what you deserve is the only way to get the amount of money needed to cover the true impact of your injuries.

 When we consider a typical workplace injury it involves two parties, the injured party and the employer.
 Typically these claims are settled between the two parties and worker’s compensation insurance pays a settlement based on the damages.